Dear reader of ADxS.org, please excuse the disruption.

 An overall average prevalence of 5.29% was determined in 2007 from studies conducted between 1978 and 2005.2 Few differences were found between North America and Europe, while the figures for Africa and the Middle East differed.

-A meta-study determined an ADHD prevalence of 3.10 % in adults.3 ADHD-I was more common than ADHD-HI, ADHD-C was the least common.
+A meta-analysis determined an ADHD prevalence in adults of 3.10 %.3 ADHD-I was more common than ADHD-HI, ADHD-C was the least common.

 Children and young people:

-A comprehensive study of 13 meta-studies (588 primary studies with 3,277,590 test subjects) determined a worldwide ADHD prevalence of 8% in children and adolescents (boys: 10%, girls: 5%).
+A comprehensive study of 13 meta-analyses (588 primary studies with 3,277,590 subjects) determined a worldwide ADHD prevalence in children and adolescents of 8% (boys: 10%, girls: 5%).
 The most common ADHD subtype was ADHD-I, followed by ADHD-HI and ADHD-C.4

 Adults